 It may go by many names, but on May 5th, National Hoagie Day celebrates a hero of a sandwich!

-Besides a hero, the hoagie’s other aliases are the sub, grinder, Italian, torpedo, or baguette among others.
-It is made on a long Italian roll or French bread, filled with a variety of meats, cheese, vegetables, seasonings, and sauces.
+Besides a hero, the hoagie goes by several other aliases.
+The sub, grinder, Italian, torpedo, or baguette are just a few of its many names.
+Some of those names give a hint as to how we make a hoagie, too.
+We cut a long Italian roll or French bread lengthwise and fill it with various meats, cheeses, vegetables, seasonings, and sauces.
 Pile it high with your own combination of fillings and enjoy it either hot or cold.

-In 1953, the Italians were working at the World War I-era shipyard in Philadelphia, known as Hog Island.
-They introduced the sandwich by putting various meats, cheeses, and lettuce between two slices of bread.
-It was referred to as the “Hog Island” sandwich which they later shortened to the “hoagie.”
+In 1953, Italians working at the World War I-era shipyard in Philadelphia known as Hog Island packed their lunch to work every day.
+They introduced the sandwich by putting different meats, cheeses, and lettuce between two slices of bread.
+It was referred to as the “Hog Island” sandwich, which they later shortened to the “hoagie.”

 A different explanation is offered by the Philadelphia Almanac and Citizen’s Manual.
 They believe early 20th-century street vendors called “hokey-pokey-men” created the sandwich.